 Going as far back as the Paleolithic era, animal hides have been used to make clothing and household items pretty commonly.
 It was only during the Industrial Revolution did leather undergo a big change which was brought on by the introduction of several new kinds of tanning chemicals that have proved to be essential to the creation of leather.

 Suede in particular, only became the most popular as it could be during the 20th century.
-The status symbol that it has become has in part to do with the fashion industry highlighting it’s delicate but luxurious quality.
+The status symbol that it has become has in part to do with the fashion industry highlighting it’s delicate but luxurious quality, look and feel which is why many people are forever in search of the best suede leather jackets possible.
 Not only that, suede enjoys another quality that is it’s versatility that many find alluring.

 Fun Fact of Suede Leather: